 - Group revenues exceed £2 billion for the half, the first time this milestone has been reached in the first six months of a year.
-The Group's total revenues grew £309 million during the period, £288 million in constant currency; - Germany delivers another strong performance with revenue growth of 11.4 per cent during the period driven by excellent Technology Sourcing sales leading to a 53.1 per cent increase in adjusted operating profit, both on a constant currency basis; The UK continued positive sales momentum with growth of 29.5 per cent in revenue - The UK continued positive sales momentum with growth of 29.5 per cent in revenue during the period, albeit flattered by two very large margin-dilutive Technology Sourcing deals.
-These Technology Sourcing margin challenges, and several challenging Professional Services engagements, have resulted in an adjusted' operating profit of 20.6 per cent during the period; and - France has successfully negotiated a difficult period of contract renewals, and the expiry of a significant Managed Services contract, with a revenue decline of 1.2 per cent contrasted by a 41.2 per cent increase in adjusted operating profit, both on a constant currency basis.
+The Group's total revenues grew £309 million during the period, £288 million in constant currency2; - Germany delivers another strong performance with revenue growth of 11.4 per cent during the period driven by excellent Technology Sourcing sales leading to a 53.1 per cent increase in adjusted1 operating profit, both on a constant currency2 basis; - The UK continued positive sales momentum with growth of 29.5 per cent in revenue during the period, albeit flattered by two very large margin-dilutive Technology Sourcing deals.
+These Technology Sourcing margin challenges, and several challenging Professional Services engagements, have resulted in an adjusted1 operating profit of 20.6 per cent during the period; and - France has successfully negotiated a difficult period of contract renewals, and the expiry of a significant Managed Services contract, with a revenue decline of 1.2 per cent contrasted by a 41.2 per cent increase in adjusted1 operating profit, both on a constant currency2 basis.